usaid-cs/yesterday-i-learned/random.md

 1. Uncle from Jackie Chan Adventures says "妖魔鬼怪快啲走" all the time.
 1. The Frito Company merged with H.W.
 Lay & Co. in 1961.
 They kept making Lays chips all while being owned by PepsiCo.
 Fun Fact: Lays chips are PepsiCo's third largest brand, after Pepsi and Mountain Dew.
 1. Just like setting a price target for when to sell if a stock goes up, you are also supposed to set a target for when to sell if a stock goes down.
-1. You can't say [certain things](http://gawker.com/the-words-that-will-get-you-in-trouble-on-venmo-1738331672) when you transfer money with Venmo.
-If you say "North Korea" the money is held automatically.
 1. Foam rings around the [beer] glass are a sign that the glass was cleaned properly.
 1. To ["curve someone"](https://i.redd.it/xdu6i6ypy9sz.jpg) is to reject someone.
 1. "Having your screen on 40% of the time", for three years, is roughly 10000 hours.
 I say roughly because of leap years, daylight savings, and that I omitted 500 hours.